pennhanlee/tp/docs/DeveloperGuide.md

 Below is a sequence diagram that shows a scenario where a suggestion is provided when a typing error is committed.

 ![Interactions inside logic component and Algo component for Didyoumean feature](images/SuggestionSequenceDiagram.png)

+#### Design Consideration

+##### Aspect: Data structure for storing words

+ * **Alternative 1: Using Damerau-Levenstien Algorithm (Currently Implemented)** The Damerau-Levenstien Algorithm will cover calculation for the edit distance for 3 kinds of String Differences as mentioned above
+   * Pros: <br> Will provide an accurate measure of the closest matching word based on the distance <br>
+   First letter need not match the keyword (First letter might be typed wrongly too)
+   * Cons: <br>
+    Incurs either a large time complexity (3^n) where n is length of string to be compared with (No Memoization) <br>
+   Incurs a large space consumption (construction of 2D Array) (With Memoization)

+   * **Alternative 2: Storing all words in a Trie**
+   Store all words into a Trie Data structure and use recursion to find the matching words.
+   * Pros: Easy to implement, consumes less time and space than Alternative 1
+   * Cons: <br> Words must start with the same letter, hence its on the assumption that 1st letter of the word is not misspelt. <br>
+   Difficult to find transpositional errors (Eg. Harry vs Hrary)

+Alternative 1 was ultimately chosen as it is difficult to predict what type of typing errors will be committed.
+Hence, analysing missing, additional or transpositional letters are equally important.
+It is also naive to assume that users will not type the first letter wrongly too.
+In addition, there was no noticeable degradation of performance during testing using Alternative 1.
+Since Alternative 1 provided a better solution to a Suggestion Feature with no noticeable performance slowdown, it was hence chosen.

 ### Add Goal feature